Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Fractional holographic dark energy

-\textbf{2.} We also used our developed method for finding parameters of cosmological models to evaluate the feasibility of using fractional derivatives to describe the late evolution of the Universe.
+We also applied our cosmographic reconstruction method to evaluate the feasibility of using fractional derivatives to describe the late evolution of the Universe.
 Following \cite{Trivedi:2024inb}, we analyzed a scenario based on fractional holographic dark energy (FHDE).
 The fractional derivative generalizes the usual integer order of differentiation to rational, real, or complex numbers.

 Using the IR--UV correspondence, one can construct the density of fractional holographic dark energy: